State Parliament (Germany): Election process

-Similar to federal elections, many states use a mixed-member proportional representation-system in which each voter casts one vote for a constituency candidate and a second vote determines the proportional share of seats.
-However, this is not the case in all states, the main exception being Bremen and Hamburg, where personalised proportional representation-systems are used.
-In all states there is a 5%-threshold which must be exceeded for a party to be considered in the proportional distribution of seats, although in Bremen it is sufficient to exceed the threshold in only one of the two cities that make up the state (Bremen city and Bremerhaven).
-The electoral system of some states also includes a basic mandate clause which allows parties to be taken into account in the proportional distribution of seats regardless of the 5%-threshold if they win a certain number of constituencies.
+Similar to federal elections, many states use a mixed-member proportional representation-system in which each voter casts one vote for a constituency candidate and a more significant second vote determines the proportional share of seats between the parties.
+However, this is not the case in all states, the exceptions being Bremen, where an open-list proportional representation system is used in one tier (the two cities that make up the state, Bremen city and Bremerhaven, serving as separate constituencies); Hamburg, where open-list proportional representation system is used in two tiers (3- to 5-member constituencies as well as leveling seats from a statewide list); Saarland, where voters have only one vote and a closed-list proportional representation system is used in two tiers (three constituencies and statewide leveling seats); and Bavaria, where there is a two-vote system, but both votes count towards the percentage composition of the parliament.
+In all states there is a 5%-threshold which must be exceeded for a party to be considered in the proportional distribution of seats, although in Bremen it is sufficient to exceed the threshold in only one of the two cities.
+The electoral systems of Berlin, Brandenburg, Saxony and Schleswig-Holstein also include a basic mandate clause which allows parties to be taken into account in the proportional distribution of seats regardless of the 5%-threshold if they win a certain number of constituencies (in Saxony two, in the other states one).
 As at the federal level, parties representing national minorities are excluded from both the 5%-threshold and the basic mandate clause.
 This provision is of particular importance in Schleswig-Holstein, where the SSW, a party which represents the minorities of Danes and Frisians, regularly participates in state elections.